hsf-training/hsf-training-matplotlib/_episodes/02-physics.md

 objectives:
 - "Learn the basics of the physics processes present in the data"
 keypoints:
-- "Analysis studies Higgs boson decays to two tau leptons with a muon and a hadronic tau in the final state"
+- "Analysis studies Higgs boson decays"
-- "The analysis estimates all processes but QCD directly from simulation"
 ---

 The following sections describe the relevant physics processes of the analysis.